Window Frame Terminology | Explore Window Terms For Types & Styles

 Metal Clad Windows

-wood frame windows in which the exterior wood frame is covered by a sheet of metal, steel or aluminum so that it is more durable and low maintenance.
-This provides the interior beauty of wood with the exterior weather resistance of metal.
+A wood frame interior in which the exterior wood frame is covered by a sheet of metal, steel or aluminum so that it is more durable and low maintenance.
+Specifically, this provides the interior beauty of wood with the exterior weather resistance of metal.

 Tilt and Turn